Master of Arts in Communication and Leadership

 The search for effective leadership continues today as contemporary organizations become more complex.
 The Master of Arts in Communication and Leadership starts with the premise that communication is the essence of effective leadership.
-The student trained in communication is uniquely qualified to provide innovative leadership within the global community.
+The student trained in communication is uniquely qualified to provide innovative leadership to the global community.

 This graduate program is designed for professionals who wish to build on their current career skills, advance to a new position or organization, or desire personal enrichment.
-The complexities of relationships and the competitive nature of business demand
+The complexities of relationships and the competitive nature of business demand leaders

 Each applicant must hold a bachelor's degree from a regionally accredited United States institution of higher learning or four years of equivalent full-time college work from an accredited foreign institution.

 The minimum undergraduate grade point average (GPA) required for admission is 3.00 on a 4.00 scale.
 Individual programs may require appropriate entrance test scores such as the GRE or GMAT.
-Although entrance test scores by themselves do not constitute the
+Although entrance test scores by themselves do not constitute the sole

-sole or final criterion for granting or denying admission to any student, each program that uses test scores will consider them, in combination with other criteria, as an essential part of the requirements for granting full admission.
+or final criterion for granting or denying admission to any student, each program that uses test scores will consider them, in combination with other criteria, as an essential part of the requirements for granting full admission.